morirarty/Stochastic-Inventory-Optimization-Simulation-Engine/README.md

 ## 💡 Strategic Business Value

 ### 1. Automated Procurement Workflows
 Eliminates manual, intuition-driven warehouse auditing by replacing it with mathematically rigorous replenishment triggers.
-Human judgment is replaced by a deterministic rule: **when stock = $R^*$, order $Q^*$ units** — removing latency and error from the procurement cycle.
+The rule is simple and deterministic: **when stock reaches $R^{*}$, order $Q^{*}$ units** — removing latency and human error from the procurement cycle entirely.

 ### 2. Quantifiable Risk & Service Level Control
-Executive management can directly manipulate the **stockout penalty parameter ($p$)** to consciously set organizational risk tolerance.
-Increasing $p$ raises $R^*$, improving service level at the cost of higher holding expenses — providing a transparent, data-grounded lever for strategic trade-off decisions.
+Executive management can directly manipulate the **stockout penalty parameter** $p$ to consciously set organizational risk tolerance.
+Increasing $p$ raises $R^{*}$, improving service level at the cost of higher holding expenses — providing a transparent, data-grounded lever for strategic trade-off decisions.

 ### 3. Capital Efficiency Through Safety Stock Precision
 Traditional over-conservative safety stock policies often lock 30–50% excess capital in idle inventory.
 This engine's 16-unit safety stock is not a guess — it is the **minimum statistically sufficient buffer** for the specified service level, freeing excess working capital for higher-return operational investments.

 ### 4. Scalability Across SKU Portfolios
-The optimization engine is parameterized by design.
-By feeding different $(\lambda, L, K, h, p)$ values per SKU, the same codebase can simultaneously optimize replenishment policies across an entire product catalog — making it directly applicable to enterprise-scale inventory management systems.
+The optimization engine is fully parameterized by design.
+By supplying different $(\lambda, L, K, h, p)$ values per SKU, the same codebase simultaneously optimizes replenishment policies across an entire product catalog — making it directly applicable to enterprise-scale inventory management systems.

 ---